 - Recorded answers to common queries – Preset answers or canned responses help agents proactively support or guide the customers that reduce handling time and engages the customers in meaningful conversation.

-- Arranging workshop or webinars – In many businesses, where customers are not very tech savvy and they need a real person to guide them to understand, webinars or offline workshops are very useful.
+- Arranging workshops or webinars – In many businesses, where customers are not very tech-savvy, and they need a real person to guide them to understand, webinars or offline workshops are very useful.
 Such events help to connect with your customers to educate them.

 7 Strategies to make a shift from reactive to proactive customer service